uchuhimo/amanda/docs/rationale.md

 - **Instrument in one ecosystem, apply to another ecosystem (one-to-one case)**.
 In this case, we write instrumentation code for an ecosystem, and convert the modified graph to another ecosystem's graph format.
 The corresponding example is quantization.
 - **Instrument once, apply to multiple ecosystems (one-to-many case)**.
 To achieve the goal of applying to multiple ecosystems, we need to build a common operation set across all the supported ecosystems, and verify that no operation in the graph is out of this common set.
 Graph partition in our examples has to deal with this level of complexity.

+There are three instrumentation approaches:

+- **Source code instrumentation** that instruments source code of the neural network.
+- **(Computation) graph instrumentation** that instruments the computation graph.
+The computation graph is the intermediate representation of the neural network.
+Some DL frameworks expose them to be directly manipulated by users.
+- **Binary instrumentation** that instruments the compiled binary or the execution engine.

 ## The current approaches: What's missing?

 Although not designed specially for instrumentation, there are many existed works that provides some sort of instrumentation tools for neural networks:

-- **TensorFlow Session Hooks** are TensorFlow's built-in tools to modify graph during the lifecycle of the session.
-Using session hooks, we can add op to the graph before finalized graph and observe the output value of arbitrary ops.
+- For no-mapping case:
+    - Source code instrumentation
         - **PyTorch Module Hooks** are PyTorch's built-in tools to modify the forward and backward passes.
 We can add code before / after every op executes.
         - **MXNet Block Hooks** are MXNet's built-in tools to modify the graph.
 It is similar to PyTorch module hooks except that it only works in the forward pass.
+    - Graph instrumentation
+        - **TensorFlow Session Hooks** are TensorFlow's built-in tools to modify graph during the lifecycle of the session.
+Using session hooks, we can add op to the graph before finalized graph and observe the output value of arbitrary ops.
         - **Grappler** is TensorFlow's internal graph rewriting tool, which is used to develop compilation passes in TensorFlow's compiler.
+    - Binary instrumentation
+        - **TFLite Profiler** is TFLite's built-in profiler.
+It can provide runtime information for a serving model, including execution time and GPU memory usage.
+There are few binary instrumentation tools for neural network, TFLite Profiler is not an instrumentation tool but has a similar design with a binary instrumentation tool.
+- For one-to-many case:
     - **MMdnn** is an model conversion framework that supports many frameworks, each of which has its own graph format.
 It avoids the engineering complexity of implementing a separate converter for each pair of two frameworks by introducing a common IR.
     - **ONNX** is an open computation graph exchange format supported by many DL frameworks.
 It proposes a common IR that other DL frameworks can convert their training graph to.
 Some instrumentation tools are provided out of box, including graph validation, graph optimization and shape inference.
-- **TFLite Profiler** is TFLite's built-in profiler.
-It can provide runtime information for a serving model, including execution time and GPU memory usage.

 To support all the three scenarios mentioned above, many features are requested in a instrumentation framework: